OlegPeunov/OlegPeunov/README.md

 A backend project for working with user data, authentication, and API requests.

 ---
-🚀 I am assionate about building great user experiences, solving frontend challenges, and collaborating with developers around the world.
+🚀 I am passionate about building great user experiences, solving frontend challenges, and collaborating with developers around the world.

 Feel free to reach out if you'd like to discuss frontend engineering, React, or potential collaboration.